nadachaabani1/jobbot_v2/data/nlu_data.md

 - i am looking for a job
 - please help me to find a job
 - i am looking for a job oportunity
-- i am looking for a job
-- i am looking for a job

 ## intent:thankyou
 - um thank you good bye